outcrop-solutions/glyphx-sgx/misc/WebPrototype/React/README.md

     <li>VotingModal.js - Modal which opens when a poll announcement is clicked.</li>
     <li>XYZRemapModal.js - Modal which allows for changing of xyz fields.</li>

-<h2> 1-TO-1 CHAT </h2>
-    <li>login for twilio.com: user: marwane@synglyphx.com pass: SynGlyphX2013SGX!</li>
-    <li>First the front-end will need to adapt keeping in mind that there might be more than 50 users.
-So group chats at the top and users below based on most recent contact.</li>
-    <li>Refer to UserFeed.js to see how the twilio JS API is used.</li>
-    <li>To get the data for this we first need to determine the user list for the given institution.
-Using the channel id of the channel which contains all the institution's users (channels('CHXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX')), or channels unique name (getChannelByUniqueName(name)), call the method which returns a user list, (.members.each(members => console.log(members.sid)) will log all the members's sids of that channel).</li>
-    <li>Using this this populate the front-end with names and map their sids</li>
-    <li>open a new chat with the corresponding sid when their user name is clicked if one does not already exist from the front-end list</li>

 <h2>HOW TO ADD A NEW VIZ TO THE ALLOWED LIST</h2>
     <li>There is a better way to go about doing this than the way it is currently but but since it was temporary I chose a way that would edit the lists before they are sent to be mapped than add conditions while mapping.</li>
     <li>Near the top of the render method of ViewsManager.js, I parse through each fo the four lists and splice out any values that dont get matched to approved values.</li>